mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2015-04-15-faux-layer.md

 ---
-title: "Mastering Paper by FiftyThree: Faux Layer Technique"
+title: "Mastering Paper for iOS: faux layer technique"
-last_modified_at: 2017-12-13T16:20:06-05:00
+last_modified_at: 2018-11-06T12:05:21-05:00
-excerpt: "Discover the faux layer technique and how it can aid in sketching and tracing with Paper by FiftyThree."
+excerpt: "Discover the faux layer technique and how it can aid in sketching and tracing with Paper for iOS."
 categories: [mastering-paper]
 tags: [Paper by 53, tutorial, layers, erase]
 image: